 Separation anxiety, fear of losing parents when they spend a lot of time without the parents leads to issues like biting nails, sucking their thumb, pulling of hair, feeling of rejection etc..

 They start spending most of the time then on the virtual world by getting addicted to mobiles, screens and at time even eating non-edible things (pica disorder),” adds Dr. Kasar.
+Some parents find their teenagers developing eating disorders similar to binge eating disorder, exercise addiction, and other types of disorders leading to them having to find a residential treatment program in order to get better.

 #All views expressed are those of the individual respondent’s and Pune365 does not necessarily subscribe to them.